arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 ### Input

 You’re going to read the input file line by line or token by token.
-First 3 lines will be integers.
-In the first line, the number “C” represents the number of customers will be in this Project.
-The second line has the number “O” which tells you that the number of Operators in the Project.
+The first 3 lines will be integers.
+In the first line, the number “C” represents the number of customers who will be in this project.
+The second line has the number “O” which tells you the number of Operators in the project.
 In the third line, the number “N” will represent the number of events that are going to be simulated.

 Next N lines are going to be operations with the given rules: